-The following graph compares the cumulative total stockholder return on our Class A common stock from December 31, 2013 until December 31, 2015, with the cumulative total stockholder return on the Russell 2000 Index and a mortgage insurance company index (Peer Index).
+The following graph compares the cumulative total stockholder return on our Class A common stock from December 31, 2013 until December 31, 2016, with the cumulative total stockholder return on the Russell 2000 Index and a mortgage insurance company index (Peer Index).
 The Peer Index consists of Essent, MGIC and Radian.
+Our Class A common stock began trading on the NASDAQ on November 8, 2013.
 The graph plots the changes in value of an initial \$100 investment over the indicated time periods, assuming all dividends are reinvested quarterly.
 The total stockholder's returns are not necessarily indicative of future returns.
 Information contained or referenced in the stock performance graph below is being furnished with this report and will not be deemed "filed" for purposes of Section 18 of the Exchange Act or deemed to be incorporated by reference into any filing under the Exchange Act or the Securities Act.